neondatabase/website/content/docs/guides/manage-database-access.md

 ## Role management with Neon branching

 When you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases as they exist on the parent branch.
-If you want to create a "development" branch of your production database, and then provide users with access to the database on the development branch only, you can follow this general procedure:
+If you want to create a "development" branch of your "production" database, and then provide developers with access to the database on the development branch, you can follow this general procedure:

+1. Connect to your database from an client such as [psql](/docs/connect/query-with-psql-editor) or [pgAdmin](https://www.pgadmin.org/), or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-1. Use your default Neon role or another role with `neon_superuser` privileges to create a role **on the parent branch**.
-For example, create a `dev_user` role.
+2. Use your default Neon role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
+For example, create a role named `dev_user`.

     ```sql
     CREATE ROLE dev_user PASSWORD `password`;